 The undergraduate certificate in workplace Spanish enables students to develop a practical foundation (intermediate-level proficiency) in Spanish with basic vocabulary and cultural competency critical to serving Arkansas’s growing Spanish-speaking population.

-The 15-hour, interdisciplinary program is designed for students planning careers in the service professions.
-While the certificate does not lead to certification as an interpreter or translator, the certificate may be combined with the Spanish minor or major, and its courses can also apply to these programs.
+The 15-hour program is designed for students planning careers in the service professions.
+While the certificate does not lead to certification as an interpreter or translator, the certificate applies toward and may be combined with the Spanish major (not fully online) or minor.Request Info Apply Now

 Students who wish to pursue this program must have taken SPAN 1311 Elementary Spanish I and SPAN 1312 Elementary Spanish 2 or have the equivalent proficiency.
 If a student has advanced coursework or proficiency, it is possible to enter the certificate program at a higher level than SPAN 2311 Intermediate Spanish and to receive retroactive credit for SPAN 2311 and/or SPAN 2313 Intermediate Spanish 2.
 Contact the Chair of the Department of World Languages (email@example.com) for more information.

 Students must obtain a final grade of C or better in all required courses in order to successfully complete this program.

 UA Little Rock is fully accredited by the Higher Learning Commission, affiliated with the Electronic Campus of the Southern Regional Education Board, and designated as “doctoral/research intensive” by the Carnegie Foundation.